Study on the Argentine Universities Program

-**Students participating on a specialized academic concentration are only permitted to enroll in the mandatory Spanish language course.
+**Students participating on a specialized academic concentration are only permitted to enroll in the mandatory Spanish language course, with the exception of Intensive Spanish.
 See Academic Concentration section for more details about available program courses designed specifically for the concentrations.

 What is the Argentine Universities Program like?